DavidTan0527/CTF-Writeup/_posts/Plaid2021/2021-04-19-the-watness-iii.md

 *Disclaimer: This writeup will be quite long as I want to go a bit into the details of WebGL or even some working principles of OpenGL.
 Hopefully it will help you understand how I came up with my solution.*

-*Also, I will be using "WebGL" and "OpenGL" quite interchangingly, since WebGL is just an API to apply OpenGL in the browser.*
+*Also, I will be using "WebGL" and "OpenGL" quite interchangeably, since WebGL is just an API to apply OpenGL in the browser.*

 We are presented with a first-person game and we can draw line paths on a grid, that's it.
 So the first thing to do is to open the developer's console and look at the network and source tabs.